frdel/agent-zero/docs/installation.md

 9. **Run Agent Zero (Web UI):** Run: `python run_ui.py`
 10. **Access the Web UI:** Open the displayed URL.

+> [!IMPORTANT]
-> ⚠️ **Important macOS Docker Configuration:** In Docker Desktop's preferences (Docker menu) go to Settings, navigate to "Advanced" and check "Allow the default Docker socket to be used (requires password)."
-This allows Agent Zero to communicate with the Docker daemon.
+> **Important macOS Docker Configuration:** In Docker Desktop's preferences (Docker
+> menu) go to Settings, navigate to "Advanced" and check "Allow the default Docker
+> socket to be used (requires password)."
+This allows Agent Zero to communicate
+> with the Docker daemon.

 ![docker socket macOS](res/setup/macsocket.png)